 100.000 people are expected to attend the 3 days event.

-The World Urban Games is the ultimate celebration of new-generation sports forged the spirit of youth.
-It is a showcase for the skill, style and power of the most inspirational urban athletes on the planet and comprises a wide-ranging programme of competitive and showcase urban sports complimented a Festival of youth-focused music, art and culture.
+The World Urban Games is the ultimate celebration of new-generation sports forged by the spirit of youth.
+It is a showcase for the skill, style and power of the most inspirational urban athletes on the planet and comprises a wide-ranging programme of competitive and showcase urban sports complimented by a Festival of youth-focused music, art and culture.

 The spirit of Urban Games is the spirit of the age; no compromise in the pursuit of perfection, creativity in performance, engagement with audiences and involvement through the opportunity to experience the various sports, respect for fellow competitors, and followers, global connectivity through digital technology, love of the lifestyle and care for the environment.

 Can you tell us more abou The World Urban Games Sports programme?